continuoous/blog/_posts/2022-05-03-Viral-Ambitions.md

 I'd believe someone who says "I couldn't care less about whether people like my posts" if they also posted other things "on their mind" which just so happen to be unlikable.
 E.g. a post about how they wish something terrible happened to their spouse's annoying parent or why they think their partner doesn't nearly deserve that bonus as much as they do.
 Until I see such posts, which as you can imagine - I have not, I'll justifiably hold on to my belief that people don't post things "on their mind" with disregard for whether it is liked.

 Meanwhile, let's not lose sight of a deeper question here.
 True as that supposed axiom might be, the more important question is why is it true.
 Why does it matter to us how many people punch that like icon.
-Its because our conversations are, and here's another important and useful technical term for you - Gamified.
+Its because our conversations are, and here's another useful technical term - **gamified**.

 ![Unsplash](https://source.unsplash.com/gGoi4QTXXBA/800x450 "Source: unsplash.com/@epicantus")